mattvick/knucklegrid-for-designer/README.md

 A mockup of the Knuckle Grid game is supplied.
 This project is built using [Next.js](https://nextjs.org/) with [React](https://react.dev/) components using [Tailwind CSS](https://tailwindcss.com) styling.

-To run the app do the following:
+To run the project do the following:

 1. Clone this repository `git clone https://github.com/mattvick/knucklegrid-for-designer.git`
 1. `cd knucklegrid-for-designer`